Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 Misrepresentation of Licences and Insurance

 The misrepresentation of licences and insurance is a common issue that homeowners face when dealing with builders.
-It occurs when a builder falsely represents themselves as licensed or insured, leading the homeowner to believe they are protected.
-However, if the builder is not licensed or insured, the homeowner may be left with limited legal options if something goes wrong with the construction project.
-It is important for homeowners to verify a builder’s licence and insurance before entering into any contract.
-A construction lawyer can assist homeowners in verifying the validity of a builder’s licence and insurance, and can advise them on their legal options if they have been misled by false representation.
+Builder licence fraud and insurance misrepresentation account for significant dispute claims lodged with NSW Fair Trading annually.
+It occurs when a builder falsely represents themselves as licensed or insured, leading the homeowner to believe they are protected under NSW building legislation.
+However, if the builder is not licensed or insured as required under the Home Building Act 1989 (NSW), the homeowner may be left with limited legal options if something goes wrong with the construction project.

 Unlicensed or Unregistered Builders

 Unlicensed or unregistered builders are a common cause of disputes between homeowners and builders.
-Hiring an unlicensed or unregistered builder is a risky decision, as these individuals are not bound by the same regulations and standards that licensed builders are.
-Unlicensed builders often cut corners to save costs, which can result in poor workmanship and safety hazards.
-They may also lack the necessary expertise to handle complex construction projects, leading to delays and cost overruns.
+Engaging unlicensed contractors for residential building work violates Section 4 of the Home Building Act 1989 (NSW).
+Hiring an unlicensed or unregistered builder is a risky decision, as these individuals are not bound by the same regulations and standards that licensed builders must follow under the Home Building Act 1989 (NSW).

 In addition, if something goes wrong with the project, homeowners may find it difficult to hold unlicensed or unregistered builders accountable for any damages or losses.
-This is because these builders may not have the necessary insurance coverage to cover any liabilities.
-To avoid these risks, it is crucial to check the licensing and registration status of any builder before hiring them.
+This is because these builders may not have the necessary insurance coverage to cover any liabilities, and contracts with unlicensed builders may be unenforceable under NSW law.

 Inadequate Insurance Coverage